-The Company's objectives when managing capital are to safeguard its ability to continue as a going concern in order to realise its investment in the Beetaloo exploration permits.
-The company manages the components of shareholders' equity and its cash as capital, and makes adjustments to these components in response to the Company's business objectives and the economic climate.
-To maintain or adjust its capital structure, the Company may issue new common shares or debt instruments, or borrow money or acquire or convey interests in other assets.
+The Company's objectives when managing capital are to safeguard its ability to continue as a going concern to realise its investment in the Beetaloo exploration permits.
+The company manages the components of shareholders' equity and its cash as capital and adjusts components in response to the Company's business objectives and the economic climate.
+To maintain or adjust its capital structure, the Company may issue new common shares or debt instruments or borrow money or acquire or convey interests in other assets.
 The Company does not anticipate the payment of dividends in the foreseeable future.
 The Company is dependent upon its 98.1 % Parent Company for continued funding.

-13. Accounts payable and accrued expenses
+12. Accounts payable and accrued expenses

 As at 31 December

-2016 2015
+2017 2016

 \$'000 \$'000

-Trade payables 10 8
+Trade payables 9 10

-Accruals 218 228
+Accruals 236 218

-228 236
+245 228

-14. Related party loans
+13. Related party loans